valtix-security/terraform-provider-valtix/docs/resources/policy_rule_set.md

+~> **Note on PolicyRuleSet and PolicyRules**
+It is recommended to use the policy_rules resource to define the firewall policies instead of defining the rules inline here

 # Resource: valtix_policy_rule_set

 A policy rule set is a list of firewall rules.
 The rule set can be applied to